juspay/medea/SPEC.md

 * Any other identifier: The JSON value is valid according to the schema named by this identifier.

+**Postconditions:** Let _S, T_ be schemata in a single Medea schema graph i file.
+We say that _S types as T_ if:

+* _S_ has a type specifier; and
+* The type specifier of _S_ contains a type specifier line with the naming identifier of _T_.

+For any schema _S_, the _typing neighbourhood of S_ (denoted _T(S)_) is the
+transitive closure of the 'types as' relation for _S_.
+We say that schema _S_ is _circularly-typed_ if _S_ is a member of _T(S)_.

+The type specifiers of a Medea schema graph file MUST NOT induce the circular typing of any schema within it.
+A Medea validator MUST indicate a unique error condition if a Medea graph file contains any schema _S_ such that _S_ is circularly-typed.

-A Medea VALIDATOR must indicate a unique error condition if an identifier in a type specifier line does not correspond to any schema defined in the current schema file.
+A Medea validator must indicate a unique error condition if an identifier in a type specifier line does not correspond to any schema defined in the current schema file.